 Well guess what?
 Taking a cruise to the Greek islands couldn’t be easier.
 Why?
 Because travelers from abroad can take a cruise right out of Athens (from Piraeus), Lavrio, Thessaloniki or Crete.
 The idea is called “homeporting” and what it basically means is that cruise companies are calling Greece home for the next few years at least.

 How does that affect you?
 Ease.
 You can come to Athens or Thessaloniki, enjoy a city break for two or three nights, which I highly recommend, and then set off on a dream cruise of the Greek islands.

-You also have much more choice this year.
+You also have much more choice.
 Besides traditional stopovers such as Santorini, Rhodes, Crete, Mykonos, Patmos, and Katakolon (to visit Ancient Olympia, where the first Olympic Games were held in antiquity), cruise ships will be sailing to the Peloponnese dropping anchor at Nafplion, the country’s first capital, Gytheio, or outside the fortress town of Monemvasia, in Laconia.
 Hitting the Ionian isles of Corfu and everyone’s favorite Zakynthos with its famous shipwreck and turqiose waters.
 The Cyclades islands of Syros, Amorgos, Milos and Paros.
 The mainland Greece port towns of Volos and Kavala.
 The pocket-sized, car-free Saronic isle of Spetses, Ikaria, Samos, Limnos, and of course, Skiathos and Skopelos.
 Ships will also be traveling to destinations in Cyprus, Turkey, Egypt, Israel, and the Holy Land (between the Mediterranean Sea and the Eastern Bank of the Jordan River).